 SoapUI is a java based and hence runs on several operating systems.
 It requires a 1.6+ version of JRE and at least 1GB of memory along with 100MB of disk space.
 Below is how the actual SoapUI looks like, consisting of WSDL files, XML data, etc.

-Below is how Postman interface looks like, with various type of requests like GET, PUT, DELETE, etc. and the longest input field which looks like a search bad is the service URL area.
-For providing input data, we have various forms such as form-data, URL encoded data, raw which can be text, JSON, XML inputs, and also binary type.
-We also have Postman Pro and Postman Enterprise which are costlier at $8/ month and $21/ month respectively.
-Postman also has an option of importing of the existing workspace so the user need not start API testing from scratch.
+Below is how the Postman interface looks like, with various type of requests like GET, PUT, DELETE, etc., and the longest input field which looks like a search bad is the service URL area.
+For providing input data, we have various forms such as form-data, URL encoded data, raw, which can be text, JSON, XML inputs, and also binary type.
+We also have Postman Pro and Postman Enterprise, which are costlier at $8/ month and $21/ month respectively.
+Postman also can import the existing workspace, so the user needs not to start API testing from scratch.

 With this, we can conclude as to what SoapUI is and what Postman is.
 We have seen key differences between SoapUI and Postman, investigated its interfaces and some of its key particulars.
 Compared both SoapUI and Postman based on key differences, uses, pros, and cons.
 Even though both the tools are used for API testing, each one has its own importance.
-To summarize, Postman is preferable for manual and REST API testing also can send SOAP messages via HTTP which is similar to REST configuration. whereas SoapUI is preferable for API automation with various protocols to support.
+To summarize, Postman is preferable for manual and REST API testing also can send SOAP messages via HTTP, which is similar to REST configuration.
+Whereas SoapUI is preferable for API automation with various protocols to support it.